iturdikulov/notes/Neovim.md

 `//`::repeat last search

-`/search\c`::case insensitive search
+`/search\c`::case-insensitive search

-`/search\C`::case sensitive search
+`/search\C`::case-sensitive search

-`set ignorecase`
-?
-case insensitive search
+`set ignorecase`::case-insensitive search

 `set smartcase`
 ?
-case insensitive search, unless there is a capital letter in the search, but `ignorecase` needs to be on
+Case-insensitive search, unless there is a capital letter in the search, but `ignorecase` needs to be on

 `vim[grep][!] /{pattern}/[g][j][f] {file} ...`
 ?